Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra

-The change in efficiencies and purities is significant between known and unknown redshifts and represents perhaps the largest uncertainty in the results of this paper.
+The change in completeness and purities is significant between known and unknown redshifts and represents perhaps the largest uncertainty in the results of this paper.
 Work is currently underway investigating how consistently a redshift can be derived from features in blended host--transient spectra.
+Even in the case that live spectroscopic redshifts cannot be obtained from hosts, we are optimistic that it will be possible to obtain some host-redshifts from legacy surveys such as DESI \citep{2019AJ....157..168D} and SDSS \citep{2000AJ....120.1579Y, 2023ApJS..267...44A}.
+Host photo-\(z\)s also present a promising middle-ground between spectroscopic and unknown redshifts.

-A future step in this work will be to optimize the classification scheme via end-to-end cosmological simulations, in order to show which combination of classifiers and photometric cuts minimize the uncertainty on derived cosmological parameters.
+Finally, it is likely to be possible to bolster the spectroscopically confirmed transient samples with photometrically classified transients once full light-curve data is produced by LSST.